Lia radiological accident: Source recovery

 The day after the hospitalization, Georgian authorities attempted to find the suspected radiation sources, but bad weather prevented them from reaching the site.
 On December 29 they tried again and ascertained the exact location, also shooting video footage.
 On January 4, 2002, the Georgian government appealed to the IAEA for help.
 A first attempt at recovering the sources was made two days later, but failed again due to weather.
 A fact-finding mission was led to determine how to best recover the sources, and their nature.
 The containers were extremely well built, which prevented the loss of radioactive material under all but the most extreme conditions.
 They had survived being abandoned in the woods for over a decade and had released no radioactive material.
 The radiation hazard was localized only, due to escaping ionizing radiation.
 For this reason, the IAEA had intended to wait until the spring thaw to recover the sources, but concerns by residents led the Georgian government to push for an early recovery.
 A tactically difficult recovery mission was successfully carried out on February 2–3, 2002.

 The recovery mission faced numerous challenges, with winter weather being chief among them.
 The village of Potskho Etseri was used as the base of operations.
 A special container lined with 25 cm of lead and weighing 5.5 metric ton was built for the purpose.
 An old military truck was converted for hauling the container.
 Special handling tools were created to manipulate the source and put it in a container.
 A group of 41 people were organized to take turns handling the source, with each person spending not more than 40 seconds near it.
 In the end, only 24 people were needed to actually be near the sources, and only those 24 people received significant doses.
 Worker radiation doses were monitored, and the highest dose was not more than 1.16 mSv, less than 10% of the dose of a full-body CT scan.
 The sources were successfully recovered, and carefully escorted by police back to a permanent storage location.
-Doses received between placing the sources in the truck and closing the lid over them was higher than expected due to the presence of a tarp over the truck.
-Inclement weather had prevented its removal, and it acted to reflect and scatter radiation back at the workers.
+Doses received between placing the sources in the truck and closing the lid over them were higher than expected due to the presence of a tarp over the truck.
+Inclement weather had prevented its removal, and the tarp reflected and scattered radiation back at the workers.
 The IAEA also noted that better tool design, as well as the use of more workers at a time to provide spotting capabilities, would have made the process faster and safer.
 Overall, the IAEA considered the recovery a success with no major safety issues.